microsoft/microcode/docs/manual.md

 -   **GitHub** (this repo)
 -   **Version #** (links to micro:bit hex file)

 Clicking on the simulator link will open a page with the MicroCode web app on the right side and a micro:bit simulator and Jacdac dashboard on the left, as shown below.
-In the MicroCode editor, whenever you click the green check mark in the upper left, MicroCode will compile your program and start it running in the simulator
+Your MicroCode program is saved, compiled and updated to the micro:bit (simulator or device) on every edit, so everything should be live and running all the time.

 ![micro:bit simulator and MicroCode web app](./images/webAppSimulators.jpg)